apolzek/shared/content/004/README.md

    SELECT * FROM test_schema.test_table;"
 ```

-Now run psql command to insert data on *postgres_replica*
+Now coming to whether the data was replicated in the *postgres_replica* database
 ```
 psql postgres://user:password@localhost:5433/postgres -c "SELECT * FROM test_schema.test_table"
 ```